 My primary Ashtanga teacher is Kathy Cooper, who began practicing in 1976.
 Her light, energetic spirit, and passion for living fully is contagious.
 I met Kathy when I was doing work trade at Ashtanga Lanka.
 Kathy was the resident teacher and from December 2007 to the spring of 2014.
 Each winter we spent 3+ months together in Sri Lanka.

 I also attended Richard Freeman and Mary Taylor’s one month Teacher Intensive.
 They are creative, insightful, and their knowledge and explanation of the Ashtanga method and it’s subtle aspects is profound.
 I hope some of their wisdom comes through in my teaching.

-I have also made multiple trips to India to practice.
-A few years ago I also had the wonderful opportunity to spend a month studying “Yoga Mudras” with B.N.S.
+I have also studied in Mysore, India multiple times.
+On one trip I spent an entire month studying “Yoga Mudras” with B.N.S.
 Iyengar one on one.
-The 20 Mudras I learned combine a specific asana with a certain pranayama technique.
+The Mudras I learned combine a specific asana with a certain pranayama technique.
 Mr. Iyengar had colorful stories to go along with each mudra.
 This was a memorable experience I will never forget.